corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/api-stability-guarantees.md

 # API stability guarantees

-Corda maintains the stability of specific APIs.
+Corda maintains the stability of specific Corda 4 APIs.
 APIs are categorized as:

-* **Public APIs**, which are APIs/application binary interfaces (ABIs) that are backwards compatible.
+* **Public APIs**, which are APIs/application binary interfaces (ABIs) that are stable.
 See [public API](#public-api) for more information.
 * **Non-public APIs**.
-These APIs are not guaranteed to be backwards compatible.
+These APIs are not guaranteed to be stable.
 See [non-public API (experimental)](#non-public-api-experimental) for more information.

 ## Public API

-The following modules form part of Corda’s public API.
-These will be backwards compatible for future releases, unless an incompatible change is required for security reasons:
+The following modules form part of the Corda 4 public API.
+These will be stable for future releases, unless an incompatible change is required for security reasons:

 * **Core (net.corda.core)**: Core Corda libraries such as crypto functions, types for Corda’s building blocks (such as states, contracts, transactions, and attachments), and some interfaces for nodes and protocols.
 * **Client RPC (net.corda.client.rpc)**.